nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The UI will also update as the underlying task list has been modified.

-The sequence diagram for `EditTaskCommand` can be found below.
+The sequence diagram for a sample usage of `EditTaskCommand` can be found below.

 ![Sequence Diagram of EditTask Command](images/EditTaskCommandSequenceDiagram.png)